First, let’s get to understand what Doppler shift is.

 A pseudo doppler RDF is relatively simple and uses a standard amateur grade narrow band FM receiver.

-A pseudo doppler RDF needs a more or less constant signal WITHIN ITS BANDWITH to perform properly.
+A pseudo doppler RDF needs a more or less constant signal WITHIN ITS BANDWIDTH to perform properly.

 So, NBFM, AM, SSB and narrow band digital modes are ok.

 WBFM (radio broadcast) is difficult, wide digital signals and noise are simply impossible.

 Generally, the mean accuracy of a 4 antenna pseudo doppler will be within +/- 5 degrees in good operating conditions.